 Solar panel profit and payback time

-Find out more about how the FIT works and what the rates are in our dedicated guide to the Feed-in Tariff.
+Find out more about how the FIT works and what the rates are in our guide to the Feed-in Tariff.

 Investing in solar panels: need to know

-Companies market solar PV panels as an investment, but there are some significant differences between the traditional ways of growing your money (such as savings and investments) and purchasing and installing a solar PV system.
+Companies market solar PV panels as an investment.
+But there are some significant differences between the traditional ways of growing your money (such as savings and investments) and purchasing and installing a solar PV system.

-Under the government's FIT scheme, you receive cash in return for generating your own electricity using renewable energy.
+Under the government's Fit scheme, you receive cash in return for generating your own electricity using renewable energy.

 Be wary of claims made in sales pitches